Geodesics, One Point Functions and Black Hole Perturbations: Introduction

-Here, the perturbation is taken to be a function of the radial component alone.
-We keep $\delta g_{rr}(r)$ to be general.
-We note that $\delta g_{rr}(r)$ is not assumed to satisfy the linearized Einstein equations, nor is it sourced by a specified bulk stress tensor.
-Our work is thus about examining the kinematic robustness of correspondence between one point functions and boundary-to-horizon geodesics.
+Here, the perturbation $\delta f$ is taken to be a function of the radial component alone.
+As we show in Appendix \ref{sec:ee}, such perturbations can be sourced by matter stress tensor is diagonal, circularly symmetric and satisfies $T^t_t(r)=-T^r_r(r).$

+We further assume that $\delta f(r_+)=0$, so that the horizon is unchanged at first order.
+The reason for making this assumption is that if $\delta f(r_+)\neq 0$, the expansion around the unperturbed BTZ background is not uniform in the near-horizon region, since for $r-r_+\sim O(\epsilon)$ the perturbation $\epsilon\,\delta f(r)$ becomes comparable to the background blackening factor $f(r)$.
+The linearized method we employ here is not adequate to deal with this case.
+We come back to this point in Section \ref{sec:summary}.

 We analyze the effect of such a perturbation on both sides of the holographic correspondence.
 On the bulk side, the perturbation modifies the geodesic distance.
 On the boundary side, it induces a correction to the holographic one-point function.
 Our main result is that these two effects precisely match at first order in $\epsilon$.
-In the limit of large conformal dimension, the correction to the one-point function exponentiates, with the exponent given by the correction to the geodesic length:
+In the limit of large conformal dimension , the correction to the one-point function exponentiates, with the exponent given by the correction to the geodesic length:

+Note that \eqref{key} should be interpreted as a statement about the leading large-$\Delta$ exponential and only to linear order in the perturbation.
+More precisely, our result establishes